deanishe/alfred-stackexchange/README.md

 # StackOverflow Search for Alfred #

-Search for answers on StackOverflow.com from Alfred 2.
+Search for answers on StackOverflow.com from [Alfred 2 & 3][alfred].

 ![](demo.gif "")